Global History and Culture Centre Annual Conference

 Camilo Uribe Botta (University of Warwick)

-We gratefully acknowledge the financial support of the Habitability Global Research Priority, the Connecting Cultures Global Research Priority, the Institute of Advanced Study, and the Humanities Research Centre.
+We gratefully acknowledge the financial support of the Early Modern and Eighteenth Century Centre, the Habitability Global Research Priority, the Connecting Cultures Global Research Priority, the Institute of Advanced Study, and the Humanities Research Centre.

 The ‘Nazca Lines’ in southern Peru, dating to around 500 BCE.